Introduction to SpinningUniverse.com

 CONCLUSION:

-Now let us examine the various phenomena and issues in the universe, that have to do with the motion mechanics, as well as some other apparently unrelated observations, that our ideas that incorporate mutual gravitation with axial spin solve.
+Now let us examine the various phenomena and issues in the universe, that have to do with the motion mechanics, as well as some other apparently unrelated observations, that our ideas incorporating mutual gravitation with axial spin solve.
 The appropriate descriptions of the items mentioned in the list that follows can be found in the appropriate sections in the essay:

 1) By connecting the nanoworld of atoms and fundamental particles with the macroworld of planets, their satellites and stars and galaxies, the demonstration that the motion mechanics are the same everywhere, this represents a unifying theory in the universe.